How to Submit Code:

-Mailfilter's code and web pages are kept in an online SVN repository at SourceForge.
-Hence, all changes you may want to submit should be made against the respective working copy of that repository.
-Check-out is possible with the following instruction set.
-When prompted for a password, simply press the enter-key.
+Mailfilter's code and web pages are kept in an online repository at Github.
+Hence, all changes you may want to submit should be made against the respective working copy in that repository.
+You can obtain the latest source via the following command:

 Step 2: Please respect our Coding Standard

 Step 3: Submitting a patch

 When mailfilter had an SVN-based workflow, I preferred getting code changes in terms of patches.
 With Github, this is no longer necessary as one can directly clone the repository, etc.

 If you have created a nifty shell skript, or any other sort of Mailfilter add-on, then please let us know.
 We have a contrib directory, where we ship user supplied programs.
 Note, however, that any submission must be made under the terms of the GNU General Public License.
 Please, always include a copyright notice and a "readme" file to reflect that, otherwise we are not able to regard and distribute your work.